wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="what-courses-outside-the-cse-department-should-i-take">What courses outside the CSE department should I take?</h2>
- This is a great question and you should ask for advice on this topic from all fronts: your four-year advisor, your departmental advisor, your friends and colleagues.
+<a id=76></a> This is a great question and you should ask for advice on this topic from all fronts: your four-year advisor, your departmental advisor, your friends and colleagues.
  A great advantage of being a student at Washington University is the large breadth of topics covered by our faculty.
 You can and you should take courses outside your main interests to become a more educated, well rounded, and balanced student.
 We hear many stories from our students about the course they took to satisfy some distribution requirement that truly changed their thinking, encouraging them to take on a new minor or major, or even reshaping their career goals.
  In truth, it's hard to predict which course might be life-changing for you, but here are some ideas:
 * How do you like spending your free time?